humbertoragazzini/humbertoragazzini/README.md

 ### Hi there! 👋

 ###### I'm a lover of technology with a strong passion for creating innovative and impactful solutions.
-From exploring game development to designing intuitive and functional websites, I enjoy bringing ideas to life through coding.
+Originally from 🇦🇷 Argentina and now living in 🇬🇧 the UK, I thrive on exploring game development and designing intuitive, functional websites.
+Bringing ideas to life through coding is what I love to do.

 ### Currently, I'm immersed in two exciting projects: